spacetelescope/stwcs/doc/source/headerlet_def.rst

 * **Linear WCS keywords**: CRPIX, CRVAL, CTYPE, CD matrix keywords
 * **SIP coefficients**: A_*_* and B_*_*, A_ORDER, B_ORDER,
-* ** The first order coefficients from the IDC table (needed by astrodrizle): OCX10, OCX11, OCY10, and OCY11 keywords
+* ** The first order coefficients from the IDC table (needed by astrodrizzle): OCX10, OCX11, OCY10, and OCY11 keywords
 * **NPOL distortion**: if an NPOLFILE has been specified for the image, CPDIS and DP record-value keywords to point to WCSDVARR extensions (Distortion Paper [2]_ )
-* **Column correction**: if a D2IMFILE has been specified for use with the image, the D2IMEXT, D2IMERR and AXISCORR keywords point to the D2IMARR extension
+* **Detector defect correction**: (for ACS/WFC this is a column defect)if a D2IMFILE has been specified for use with the image, the D2IMEXT, D2IMERR and AXISCORR keywords point to the D2IMARR extension

 Some of the distortion information may be stored in additional extensions in the science file: